LinuxProgramador/Encoder/README.md

 Important Notes:

+It is multiplatform

+In the output of the obfuscated code, "#!/usr/bin/python3" is applied but it is a junk note, you can remove it if you like.

 The Python 3 source code is provided via an external file.

-The script "encoder.py" is obfuscated to enhance security and prevent immediate detection.
+The script is obfuscated to avoid being analyzed by antivirus companies and rendered useless.

 Execution